4 2 4

 Should sugar be eliminated?

 With diabetes, blood sugar levels are constantly changing.
-Sometimes you will be high and sometimes you will be low.
+Sometimes you will be high and sometimes you will be too low.

 Eliminating sugar won’t change this.